 The simplicity of being one classical dancer and a pianist for the theater demanded a unique degree of focus for developing the suite of music, dances and eventually the concept for the story and its characters which meant that the dances and music had to have a specific meaning and context in order to survive.

 The concept could literally have been titled "Survival Through Music And Dancing" which in some ways might have an oxymoronic connotation, but it was obvious that the story had to stem from the idea that everyday we experience an emotion with every event and how by converting the emotion to a musical expression for every circumstance it is easy to see it becoming All in a Day's Dance.

-It was never an especially peculiar notion to us, yet All in a Day's Dance has been like a square peg in a round hole likely due to the way theater with dancing often portrays life through a child's eyes, as fantastic or idyllic and always in a spectacular setting and it remains apparent that there is a clearly defined role for a more realistic portrayal of music and movement in a theater environment.
+It was never an especially peculiar notion to us, yet All in a Day's Dance has been like a square peg in a round hole likely due to the way theater with dancing often portrays life through a child's eyes, as fantastic or idyllic and always in a spectacular setting and it remains apparent that there is a clearly defined role for a realistic portrayal of music and ballet form in a theater environment.

-Maybe there is a paradox involved, but it is one that everyone is familiar with because although a fictional theater world portraying All in a Day's Dance might seem unrealistic its subject is one that is a part of life every second of everyday and we describe it using a character named Farrago to whom there is always a connection to music in some way.
+Maybe there is a paradox involved, but it is one that everyone is familiar with because although a fictional theater world portraying All in a Day's Dance might seem impractical its subject is one that is a part of life every second of everyday and we describe it using a character named Farrago to whom there is always a connection to music in some way.